Music history of the United States: Outlaw country

 With the Bakersfield Sound the dominant influence, outlaw country singers like Willie Nelson and Waylon Jennings were the biggest country stars of the 1970s, alongside country rock bands like Lynyrd Skynyrd and Allman Brothers Band who were more oriented towards crossover audiences.
 Later in the decade and into the next, these both mixed with other genres in the form of heartland rockers like Bruce Springsteen, while a honky tonk revival hit the country charts, led by Dwight Yoakam.

-Hip hop
+Hip-hop

-DJ Kool Herc credited with helping originate hip hop music in the Bronx, New York City, in the 1970s.
+DJ Kool Herc credited with helping originate hip-hop music in the Bronx, New York City, in the 1970s.

-Hip hop was a cultural movement that began in Bronx in the early 1970s, consisting of four elements.
-Two of them, rapping and DJing, make up hip hop music.
+Hip-hop was a cultural movement that began in Bronx in the early 1970s, consisting of four elements.
+Two of them, rapping and DJing, make up hip-hop.
 These two elements were imported from Jamaica by DJ Kool Herc.
 At neighborhood block parties, DJs would spin popular records while the audience danced.
 Soon, an MC arose to lead the proceedings, as the DJ began isolating and repeating the percussion breaks (the most popular, dance-able part).
 MCs' introductions became more and more complex, drawing on numerous African-derived vocal traditions, and became the foundation of rapping.
-By the end of the decade, hip hop had spread across the country, especially in Los Angeles and Chicago.
+By the end of the decade, hip-hop had spread across the country, especially in Los Angeles and Chicago.